DelazJ/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

    .. image:: img/select_label_with.png
       :align: center

-   Depending on your OS, you may not have the default font.
+   Depending on your OS, you may not have the same default options (e.g. font, size).
+This is not an issue.

 #.
 Click :guilabel:`OK`.

-The map should now have labels like this:
+The map should now have labels, like this:

 .. image:: img/first_place_names.png
    :align: center